jentery/engl230v2/index.md

 *Wednesday, September 22nd*

-* Review and comment on the lecture notes for "Media Aesthetics, Part 1" in Teams.
+* Review and comment on the lecture notes for "Media Aesthetics, Part 1" in Word 365.
 We may even respond with more questions there.
 * Expect a large group discussion of "Message in a Bottle."

 *Friday, September 24th*